 Do cats get scared of thunderstorms like dogs do?

 Cats absolutely can develop storm phobias, though they typically express fear differently than dogs.
 While dogs might pace, pant, drool, or try to escape, cats usually freeze, hide, or become very quiet.
 Some do vocalize or become clingy.
 The fear is just as real, but the behavioral expression is more aligned with cat survival instincts, which favor hiding over displaying obvious distress.
-Not all cats fear storms; some seem completely unbothered while others become genuinely terrified.
+Not all cats fear storms; some seem completely unbothered while others become terrified.

 Should I comfort my cat during a storm, or leave them alone?